codeforboston/clean-slate-data/README.md

 - The Data team is working out of this repo and has recently started using [github issues](https://github.com/codeforboston/clean-slate/issues) to keep track of things.
 - The best place to start is attend weekly meetings to discuss and stay up to date with the Data team's progress and assist on tasks that the team needs an extra hand with
+- Please add description of what you worked on to [Data quests and to-dos]("https://docs.google.com/document/d/1vCSLZRlULW2NWgqU5PxA0ByAK007epukdnADk0nnZ5E/edit#heading=h.h2quvkmpr67g") after the end of each work session when you're contributing.

 ### App Team